brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ---

 ## First iteration at Schibsted
-- One delivery team of 4 people
+- One Delivery team of 4 people
 - Artifactory, Travis, Spinnaker
-- All users were participating in discussions on Slack
+- We helped people on Slack
-- We were very available

 ::: notes
+- We were extremely available
 - This worked great, we got lots of valuable feedback
 - Fast iterations, detailed bug reports, quick fixes
 - The user felt safe, because we were right there with them